 If you can’t ditch your technology, you should definitely limit it.
 Before you leave your job, set up an “out of office” email notification.
 With this automatic email response, you can comfortable ignore your inbox for a week.

 While you’re at it, consider turning off all of your social media notifications from Facebook, Twitter, and the like.
 The less time you spend on the internet, the more time you can spend in the moment with your family and friends.

 The very best way to get away from technology is to leave your laptop in your cabin and enjoy the great outdoors.
 Gatlinburg is an incredibly scenic area.
 The Great Smoky Mountains National Park is the most visited national park in the United States!
 When you come here on vacation, do you really want to spend it staring at a screen?

 A white water rafting trip in Gatlinburg is absolutely perfect for disconnecting from your phone and reconnecting with nature.
 At Smoky Mountain Outdoors, we offer unforgettable rides down both the Upper and Lower Pigeon River.
 Our Upper Pigeon rafting trip is pure exhilaration, with 6 and ½ miles of class 3 and 4 rapids.
 This thrilling ride is just like a natural rollercoaster.

 If you’re looking for a more relaxed experience, you’ll love the Lower Pigeon rafting trip.
 Ideal for children and families, this scenic ride is filled with mostly class 1 and class 2 rapids.
-We also offer awesome kayak rentals and a special hiking/rafting combo package.

 Are you ready to start planning your Smoky Mountain vacation?
 To schedule a day of white water rafting in Gatlinburg, visit our Reservations page or give us a call at 1-800-771-7238!